Medigap Prices – Why Pricing Model Matters

 - An attained-age-rated policy may be the least expensive when you are young, but may be the most expensive when you are older.

-Other factors effecting Medigap prices
+Other factors effecting Medigap premiums

 Beyond how Medicare supplemental insurance policies are rated there are other factors that you should be aware of when comparing plans.